Which institution holds the most shares in Harmony Gold Mining Company Limited (HMY)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Harmony Gold Mining Company Limited (NYSE: HMY) is -7.05% lower on its value in year-to-date trading and has touched a low of $1.76 and a high of $7.61 in the current 52-week trading range.
+Harmony Gold Mining Company Limited (NYSE: HMY) is -2.35% lower on its value in year-to-date trading and has touched a low of $1.76 and a high of $7.61 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HMY stock was last observed hovering at around $4.47 in the last trading session, with the day’s loss setting it -0.12% off its average median price target of $5.01 for the next 12 months.
-It is also 36.5% off the consensus price target high of $6.85 offered by 9 analysts, but current levels are -11.83% lower than the price target low of $3.89 for the same period.
+The HMY stock was last observed hovering at around $4.49 in the last trading session, with the day’s gains setting it 0.08% off its average median price target of $5.01 for the next 12 months.
+It is also 33.28% off the consensus price target high of $6.85 offered by 9 analysts, but current levels are -17.48% lower than the price target low of $3.89 for the same period.

-The stock witnessed a 0.46% gain in the last 1 month and extending the period to 3 months gives it a 3.08%, and is 0.46% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.27% over the week and 4.57% over the month.
+The stock witnessed a 15.70% gain in the last 1 month and extending the period to 3 months gives it a 11.46%, and is -0.22% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.53% over the week and 4.55% over the month.

 Harmony Gold Mining Company Limited (HMY) Analyst Forecasts